shadow-robot/sr-build-tools/docker/README.md

 ### Starting the driver ```-l```

 When starting a new Docker, by default it's configured to run the driver automatically on startup.
 This is fine if you have simple tests to run or are configuring a customer machine for delivery.
-However, for other tasks, it can be very useful to just get a ```terminator`` on startup, from where you can start the driver/other programs (e.g. calibration/test etc.) Adding ```-l false``` to the oneliner command will do this.
+However, for other tasks, it can be very useful to just get a ```terminator``` on startup, from where you can start the driver/other programs (e.g. calibration/test etc.) by hand.
+Adding ```-l false``` to the oneliner command will do this.